Homework 8 - Optimizations

 All of the optimizations we've seen so far happen at the AST level.
 Peephole optimizations slot in somewhere else: they examine the list of assembly directives produced by the compiler and analyze them directly for patterns that can be simplified.

-Note: If you do implement this optimization, provide an example program where your peephole optimization changes the assembly code (i.e., where the .s file changes depending whether you use -p peephole or not), and specifically mention this program, along with the specific changes to the assembly code that your optimization does, in your write-up.
-If you do not mention such a program, you may not get credit for implementing your optimization.
+Note: If you do implement this optimization, provide example programs where each of your peephole optimizations changes the assembly code (i.e., where the .s file changes depending whether you use -p peephole or not), and specifically mention these programs, along with the specific changes to the assembly code that your optimization does, in your write-up.
+If you do not mention such programs, you may not get credit for implementing your optimization.

 You can find inspiration for possible peephole optimizations by simply opening the assembly code (the .s file) generated after compiling some program.
 Simply scan through the assembly code and find obvious opportunities to optimize, such as redundant mov instructions.
 The entire point of this type of optimization is to optimize the "obvious" opportunities that you would find by simply scanning the assembly code.
 The name peephole comes from how these optimizations typically scan the list of assembly directives in order, looking at a "window" of a just a few sequential instructions, and try to find ways to generate simpler, but equivalent, assembly code.